 - Quantitative Reasoning and Statistical Methods (or test out)

 - Introduction to International Development and Planning

 - One practicum (e.g. Mexico City Practicum, Sao Paulo Studio, etc.)

 Many IDG master’s students also elect to take at least one additional economics or methods class.
 Ph.D. students do not normally take the MCP core, but fulfill their degree requirements with a slightly different array of required courses.
 Ph.D. students in IDG frequently take at least two from the intermediate economics or methods classes offered, e.g. Economic Analysis for Business Decisions Applied Macro- and International Economics.

-At the Ph.D. level, IDG's challenge is to heighten reflective practice and promote research that is both theoretically rigorous and innovative while also cognizant of the concrete obstacles people face in developing cities, regions, and nations.
-The doctoral program trains candidates for the research and teaching of development planning, emphasizing fundamental research competence.
-Our list of recent dissertation titles (left) demonstrates openness to flexibility in the design of special areas of study.
+At the Ph.D. level, IDG aims to heighten reflective practice and promote research that is both theoretically rigorous and innovative while also cognizant of the concrete obstacles people face in developing cities, regions, and nations.
+The doctoral program trains candidates for the research and teaching of development planning, emphasizing fundamental research competence, and offers flexibility in the design of special areas of study.
 Joint student-faculty research and teaching is also encouraged.